katestud/example-actions-phoenix/README.md

 # Actions

-This project was built to demo using GitHub Actions with a Phoenix app.
+This project was built to demonstrate using GitHub Actions with a Phoenix app.
 This app is just a vanilla Phoenix app and doesn't do much... yet.

 To start the Phoenix server: